dib-lab/dibsi/instructor-training.md

 June 18-June 25, 2017.

-Instructors: Lex Nederbragt (tentative), Karen Word, and C. Titus Brown
+Instructors: Lex Nederbragt, Karen Word, and C. Titus Brown

 This workshop is intended for people interested in teaching, reusing and repurposing the